magento/devdocs/src/guides/v2.3/config-guide/cli/config-cli-subcommands-index.md

 By default, Catalog Price does not use a partitioning into dimension.

-If you want to use parallelization you need to set one of available modes of dimensions for product price indexer:
+If you want to use parallelization you need to set one of the available modes of dimensions for the product price indexer:

 -  `none` (default)
 -  `website`